One-Second Voice-to-Voice Latency with Modal, Pipecat, and Open Models

 We’re going to build a voice assistant that can answer questions about developing Python applications with Modal.
 We’ll add a RAG step to our pipeline that queries Modal’s documentation and appends the results to the user’s transcription.

 For a richer and more useful experience, we’ll request a structured output from the LLM with three elements: a spoken response, short blocks of example code, and relevant links to the source documentation.
-The spoken response will be sent to our TTS model.
-The code blocks and links will be delivered directly to our client for rendering display in the browser.
+The spoken response will be sent to our TTS service, while the code blocks and links will be delivered directly to our client for rendering in the browser.

 Our final pipeline contains the following high-level steps:

-• generate an LLM structured response and parse
+- generate a structured response from the LLM and parse

-• send audio and and other response data back to client over WebRTC
+- send audio and other response data back to client over WebRTC

 Open Weights Models and RAG Libraries